andreYoo/VeRI_SSML_FD/README.md

 ## Current issue[!!!].
-Since the scale of Veri-Wild dataset is too large, we may run the training code for the dataset.
+Since the scale of Veri-Wild dataset is too large, we may have a segment fault issue when you run the training code for the dataset.
 We provide a source code file to train the proposed method using CPU and DRAM settings. 'train_with_cpu.py' is it.
+Unfortunately, Training our model based on CPU is extremely lower than GPU-based learning.
+It may need over than 24 hours for one epoch.